PaulZC/IridiumSBD/documentation/README.md

 ---
 ```
-bool isRingAsserted()
+bool hasRingAsserted()
 ```

-- Description: indicates whether the RockBLOCK's RING line is asserted
+- Description: indicates whether the RockBLOCK's RING line has asserted
-- Returns: **true** if RING is asserted
+- Returns: **true** if RING has asserted
 - Parameter: **None**.

 ---